WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Resistive_Sensor_Lab/index.md

     }
 }
 ```

+**[Note to self: add a section here that shows the output, and then introduce the oversampling/averaging code]**

 In a later part of this tutorial, we'll examine reading analog signals and digital communication in a more depth.